anonymous-cupholder/ghostbsd-znapzend-backup/README.md

 # ghostbsd-znapzend-backup
 Scripts and SOP for ZFS backups using znapzend on GhostBSD

-## Standard Operating Procedure for Backup and Restore using `znapzend` on GhostBSD
+# SOP for Remote Backup and Restore using `znapzend` on GhostBSD
 **Anonymous-Cupholder**
 *Copyright 2024*

-## 1. Introduction
+## Introduction
-This SOP outlines the steps to configure, use, validate, and restore ZFS backups using `znapzend` on GhostBSD.
+This SOP outlines the steps to configure, use, validate, and restore ZFS backups using `znapzend` on GhostBSD, storing backups to a remote location.

-## 2. Prerequisites
+## Prerequisites
-- GhostBSD installed with ZFS configured.
+- GhostBSD with ZFS configured.
 - `znapzend` installed.
-- Sufficient disk space on both source and backup storage pools.
+- Sufficient disk space on both source and remote backup pools.
-- SSH keys set up for passwordless access if using remote backups.
+- SSH keys set up for passwordless access to the remote server.
+- Remote server with ZFS configured for receiving backups.

-## 3. Installation of `znapzend`
+## Installation of `znapzend`

 1. **Install `znapzend`**:
     ```
     pkg install znapzend
     ```

-## 4. Configuration of `znapzend`
+## Configuration of `znapzend`

-1. **Create a Snapshot Schedule**:
-   Replace `pool/dataset` with your actual pool and dataset names, and `backup_pool/dataset` with your backup pool and dataset names.
+1. **Set Up SSH Keys**:
+    - Generate an SSH key pair if you don't already have one:
         ```
+        ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+        ```
+    - Copy the public key to the remote server:
+        ```
+        ssh-copy-id user@backupserver
+        ```

+2. **Create a Snapshot Schedule**:
+    Replace `pool/dataset` with your actual pool and dataset names, and `backup_pool/dataset` with your backup pool and dataset names on the remote server.
+    ```
     znapzendzetup create --recursive --tsformat='%Y-%m-%d-%H%M%S' \
       SRC '1d=>7d,1w=>4w,1m=>6m' \
       pool/dataset \
       DST 'user@backupserver:backup_pool/dataset'
     ```
     This setup:
     - Keeps daily snapshots for 7 days.
     - Keeps weekly snapshots for 4 weeks.
     - Keeps monthly snapshots for 6 months.
-    - Backs up from `pool/dataset` to `backup_pool/dataset` on a remote server.
+    - Backs up from `pool/dataset` to `backup_pool/dataset` on the remote server.

-2. **Verify Configuration**:
+3. **Verify Configuration**:
     ```
     znapzendzetup list
     ```

-## 5. Running `znapzend`
+## Running `znapzend`

 1. **Start `znapzend`**:
     ```